Viola

 How to Pronounce Viola

 Our model has identified 4 different pronunciations for the name Viola.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 44.4% confident that Viola is pronounced as vai-OH-luh.
-The next most likely pronunciation is vee-OH-luh, at 27.8% confidence.
+Our model is 44.4% confident that Viola is pronounced as vai-OH-luh, which has 3 syllables.
+The next most likely pronunciation is vee-OH-luh, at 27.8% confidence, with 3 syllables.

 vai-OH-luh (3 syllables)